rabarba/net-core-transparent-proxy/README.md

 # TODO List

-- Create Product Api with Models
+- Create Product Api with Models ** done
-- Build Interfaces and Services
+- Build Interfaces and Services ** done
 - Create Caching and Logging Aspects with transparent Proxy
 - When create a new product run logging aspect
 - When list product List run caching aspect